oyindonesia/oybayar-docs/source/includes/_accepting-payments.md

 Account linking feature is free of charge.

 ### Key Features
-**1. Account Linking**
+1. **Account Linking**
 Link your customer's bank/e-wallet account to your system using tokenization.
-**2. Account Unlinking**
+2. **Account Unlinking**
 Unlink your customer's bank/e-wallet account from your system.
-**3. Get E-wallet Balance**
+3. **Get E-wallet Balance**
 By using account linking, your users can now see their e-wallet balance on before checking out a payment.

 ### Account Linking Flow
 1. You hit OY!
 API Account Linking for a particular payment method (e.g., DANA).
-2. OY! returns redirect URL for authentication
+1. OY! returns redirect URL for authentication
-3. Your customer authorizes the account linking by signing the agreement page and inserting a PIN.
+1. Your customer authorizes the account linking by signing the agreement page and inserting a PIN.
-4. OY! returns account linking result.
+1. OY! returns account linking result.
 If success, OY! will save the authorization as a token and redirect your customer to your success page URL.

 ### Account Unlinking Flow
 Account Unlinking can be done in several ways: